 Used Holden Monaro review: 2001-2006

-The interior is more distinctive in its finish than the Commodore sedan and even the least expensive Monaro model has leather trim.
+The interior is more distinctive in its finish than the sedan’s.
+Even the less expensive Monaro model has leather trim.
 The front seats have power operation and a smart release mechanism that makes them slide forward automatically to let people into the back.

-The boot is voluminous, partly because it houses a space-saver spare wheel instead of a full-size unit.
-The rear seat backs don’t fold down to increase boot space.
-Styling changes with the introduction of the Monaro Series II in December 2002; and the Series III from August 2003 were relatively minor.
+Styling changes with the introduction of the Monaro V2 Series II in December 2002; and in the V2 Series III from August 2003 were relatively minor.

-But the VZ Monaro of September 2004 had a much gutsier look thanks to the use of the bonnet scoops developed for the Pontiac versions of the coupe.
-That car was built in Australia and exported to the USA as part of an impressive program that worked nicely for the Australian automotive industry back in its heyday.
+The VZ Monaro of September 2004 had a much gutsier look thanks to the use of the bonnet scoops developed for the Pontiac versions of the coupe that were built in Australia and exported to the USA.

-Two engines were initially offered in the new Monaro: a supercharged 3.6-litre V6 and a powerful 5.7-litre V8.
+Only two engines were offered: a supercharged 3.6-litre V6 and a powerful 5.7-litre V8.
 Buyers overwhelmingly went for the bent eight and the V6 was quietly slipped from the scene midway through 2003.

-Compared with the Commodore, Monaro’s suspension has a sportier tune.
-Some owners looking for a cruiser, rather than a bruiser may find it overly stiff.
+Compared with the Commodore, Monaro’s suspension is less compliant to suit its sporting nature.
+Some owners looking for a cruiser and not a bruiser may find the springing too stiff.
 Others will grumble about road shock coming up the steering column.
-As always, try before you buy.

-There are front and side airbags for the front occupants.
-They also get height-adjustable pyrotechnic front seat belts and anti-submarining ramps.
+There are front and side airbags for the front occupants, height-adjustable pyrotechnic front seat belts and ramps in the front seats to prevent someone slipping under the safety belt during a collision.
 ABS brakes try to prevent the need of the previously mentioned items.

 Traction control complements the safety package, cutting back power if one rear wheel should rotate faster than the other.
-These were early days in electronic traction control and keen drivers will find it’s too intrusive and that it doesn’t turn off quickly enough.
+However, keen drivers will find it’s too intrusive and doesn’t back off again quickly enough.

 Both Monaro models have an adjustable steering column, engine immobiliser, remote releases for the boot lid and fuel flap, power door mirrors, mobile phone point, a decent audio system with steering column controls, and driver's seat lumbar adjustment.

-The additional HSV body bits give the HSV Coupe a lower, more aggressive look.
-Some of the new styling harks back to the days of the old 1960s and ‘70s Monaros - check out the ‘gills’ behind the front wheels, as well as cues to the previous wheel covers in the new alloy wheels.
+The HSV body revamping gives the HSV Coupe a lower, meaner look.
+Changes to the body hark back to the days of the old 1960s and ‘70s Monaros in the ‘gills’ behind the front wheels, as well as cues to the old wheel covers in the new alloy wheels.
+Clever stuff.

 A fascinating version was the HSV Coupe 4, launched in December 2004 it uses a four-wheel-drive system to further aid traction.
-However, its added weight and the loss of most of the boot space meant it never really took off.
-Indeed, its rarity value may move it into collector status in the future, no promises though...
+However, its added weight and the loss of most of the boot space meant it never really took off in buyers’ minds.

-Basic service and repair work can be taken on by good amateur mechanics.
-There's plenty of underbonnet space in a large car like this.
-Don’t touch any item that may be safety-related unless you know what you are doing.
-And it's wise to have a workshop manual at your elbow before beginning work.
+Service and repairs are often within the ability of the good amateur mechanic and there's plenty of underbonnet space in a large car like this.
+As always, don’t touch any item that may be safety-related unless you know what you are doing.
+And it's wise to have a workshop manual at your elbow before commencing.

-Despite doubters saying the new Monaro would be a fast-fashion item and wouldn’t last it continued to sell strongly for several years, before finally being discontinued in July 2006.
+Despite doubters saying the new Monaro would be a flash in the pan and wouldn’t last it continued to sell strongly for several years, before finally being cancelled in July 2006.

 Manual gearboxes should be quiet in operation and pick up lower gears during all changes with no graunching.
 The change action isn't the lightest around, after all these are large cars with big-torque engines, but if one feels too bad be very suspicious.